adeyemijohn/nodeandexpressjs/_posts/blog/2015-03-01-Principles-of-online-graphic-formats.md

 Because we often need to add another layer to store information about transparency in an image an additional 8-bits are often added to the 24-bit to store that information as a separate channel so you often see image information stored as 32 bits.

-Although 8-bits of information per channel is traditionally used, equipment like cameras can capture a lot more detail than what can be stored in 8-bits.
+Although 8-bits of information per channel is traditionally used, equipment like cameras can capture a lot more detail than can be stored in 8-bits.
 Sometimes that detail can be useful in order to improve and control the amount of visible detail in some images.
 Therefore some graphic formats allow you to store more than 8-bits per channel of data and 16-bits or even 32-bits per channel are sometimes used.
 Both of those are impractical for web use since the file sizes for those formats can become unwieldly.

 ## Managing Bitmap File Sizes
 Of course, the total amount of pixels in an image can have a dramatic effect on the size of the image.
 Take, for example the following chart of common megapixel sizes you might find on photos from a digital camera.